 If you’re unsure where to start, check out brands like Pandora, Alex and Ani, and Thomas Sabo which are all very popular.

-A voucher for a photo session could be given on the day and the child could visit the studio in their Confirmation outfit, with family or friends at a later date.
+A voucher for a photo session could be given on the day and the child could visit the studio in their Communion outfit, with family or friends at a later date.
 This will give them a memento to keep forever.

 As an alternative, creating a photo book for them is always a thoughtful gift.